woocommerce/woocommerce-admin/packages/navigation/README.md

 ```

 ### getAdminLink(path) ⇒ <code>String</code>
 Returns a string with the site's wp-admin URL appended.
 JS version of `admin_url`.
-This relies on a global object `wcSettings` with a property `adminUrl` set.
+This relies on a global object `wcAdminSettings` with a property `adminUrl` set.

 **Returns**: <code>String</code> - Full admin URL.